wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/configure-elasticsearch-cluster.rst

 Configuration
 -----

-In this example, a cluster of three nodes will be configured, which is the minimum of nodes recommend for a cluster.
+In this example, a cluster of three nodes will be configured, which is the minimum number of nodes recommended.

 Remember to configure first all Elasticsearch nodes as previously done at `Elastic Stack installation guide <https://documentation.wazuh.com/current/installation-guide/installing-elastic-stack/>`_.